-Properly stored, freshly baked cookies will last for about 2 to 3 weeks at normal room temperature and stored in an airtight container.
+Properly stored, freshly baked cookies will last for about 2 to 3 weeks at average room temperature and stored in an airtight container.
 It is best if you frost before serving.

 Before you bake preheat the oven, following the cookie recipe suggested temperature.
 Stick on a baking sheet lined with parchment paper, placing 2 inches apart, the only thing you will need to change is adding an extra 1-2 minutes to the baking time for the frozen dough.

 So looking for a twist on a classic Southern pie or just a cookie that everyone will ooh and ahh over – try these Key Lime Cookies.
-An easy recipe for a soft, chewy sugar cookie with a punch of citrus flavor.
+This an easy recipe for a soft, chewy sugar cookie with a punch of citrus flavor.
 Enjoy!
 XOXO San

 More Sugar Cookie Recipes